Conjuam/dotfiles/README.md

 # dotfiles
 My dotfiles for Configs.

+**BE SURE TO THOROUGHLY READ THIS BEFORE APPLYING THESE CONFIGURATION FILES!**

+**THESE FILES ARE PROVIDED WITHOUT ANY WARRANTY OR SUPPORT!**

 Within this repo are dotfiles for all programs where they have been modified from their defaults.
 These include:
 - abcde